tickBit/Amiga-PlayVideo/README.md

 The program was developed on AmiKit environment.
 On later AmiKit versions ffmpeg comes as default and is automatically in the path.
 `PlayVideo.c` uses ffmpeg to produce a raw video file to RAM Disk.
 Keep that in mind with RAM memory settings.
 The stream version of the program creates small temp file into the disk.

 The C compiler used was VBCC.
-To compile the program use `vc PlayVideo.c -o PlayVideo -fpu=68882` or `vc PlayVideoStream.c -o PlayVideoStream -lamiga -fpu=68882`
+To compile the program use `vc PlayVideo.c -o PlayVideo -lamiga -fpu=68882` or `vc PlayVideoStream.c -o PlayVideoStream -lamiga -fpu=68882`

 Look inside the code, for more details.
 Just in case, please notice these: